Last night…late last night I was flipping through the 400 channels of nothing on cable TV when I spotted a familiar scene from an old movie.

 3. Madame X

-Another Lana Turner movie and more mother’s love.
+Another Lana Turner movie about the depth of a mother’s love.

 4. Now, Voyager